wacncontent/CustomizeTool/addCommentOutput/articles/documentdb/documentdb-geospatial.md

 ## Indexing

-As we described in the [Schema Agnostic Indexing with Azure DocumentDB](http://www.vldb.org/pvldb/vol8/p1668-shukla.pdf) paper, we designed DocumentDB’s database engine to be truly schema agnostic and provide first class support for JSON.
+As we described in the [Schema Agnostic Indexing with Azure DocumentDB](http://www.vldb.org/pvldb/vol8/p1668-shukla.pdf) paper, we designed <!-- deleted by customization DocumentDBâs --><!-- keep by customization: begin --> DocumentDB’s <!-- keep by customization: end --> database engine to be truly schema agnostic and provide first class support for JSON.
 The write optimized database engine of DocumentDB now also natively understands spatial data represented in the GeoJSON standard.

 In a nutshell, the geometry is projected from geodetic coordinates onto a 2D plane then divided progressively into cells using a **quadtree**.
 These cells are mapped to 1D based on the location of the cell within a **Hilbert space filling curve**, which preserves locality of points.
 Additionally when location data is indexed, it goes through a process known as **tessellation**, i.e. all the cells that intersect a location are identified and stored as keys in the DocumentDB index.
 At query time, arguments like points and polygons are also tessellated to extract the relevant cell ID ranges, then used to retrieve data from the index.